 Summer Is Here!!!

-Don't forget to provide a dry, cozy, shelter, shade, a sunny area and plenty of water for all of your pets.
-Even in the summer it can be cold at night!
-So a good shelter is always appreciated by all your critters.
+Don't forget to provide a dry, cozy, warm, shelter, shade and plenty of water for all of your pets.
+Even in the summer it can be cold at night so a good warm shelter is appreciated by all your critters.